Although usually viewed as something ordinary, functional and familiar,

 — Elaine Duigenan

-You can see an earlier series by Elaine Duigenan called Nylons, here.
+Editor's Note: See an earlier series by Elaine Duigenan called Nylons.